ujanssen/learning-go-lang/sms.md

 The service defines an api.
 It must support the creation and deletion of users.
-And an user can sent and receve messages.
+And a user can sent and receve messages.

 Ressources: